Melasma Causes and Treatment- A Complete Guide

-Melasma is a skin condition so it is imperative to seek the professional advice of certified doctors or skin specialists like dermatologists for suitable treatments.
+Melasma is a skin condition so it is imperative to seek the professional advice of certified aesthetic doctors for appropriate treatments.

 Dermatology is the branch of medicine dealing with skin disorders.
 It is a specialty with both medical and surgical aspects.
-As melasma is a skin disorder, recommended medical practitioners are dermatologists, physicians who specialize in skin disorders.
+As melasma is a skin disorder, recommended medical practitioners are reputable and certified aesthetic doctors and dermatologists; physicians who specialise in skin disorders.

 Cost of treatment

-As treatments for melasma varies, the cost of treatment are similarly different.
+As treatments for melasma varies, the cost of treatment is similarly different.
 Topical creams would certainly cost lesser than lasers and chemical peels, but the efficacy and speed of result would not match those of lasers.
-Depending on the severity of the melasma and skin condition, repetitive treatments or multi-modality procedures may be necessary.
+Depending on the severity of the melasma and skin condition, a series of treatments or multi-modality procedures may be necessary.

 Often, what works for an individual may not work for another, and therefore, various discourses may be necessary.
 As of now, it is challenging to spot a specific procedure that is most effective for melasma.